10/26/2022

 Analyst, Prima Security

-A follow up if I can, can you talk about the distribution of parts that are still in a shortage situation?
-I think, certainly the microcontroller companies, for example, those buying from foundry on very trailing edge, they talk about how this is still in a, sort of protracted shortage situation.
-And then there are other components like memory, broadly speaking, that's in severe oversupply.
+A follow-up, if I can.
+Can you talk about the distribution of parts that are still in a shortage situation?
+I think, you know, certainly the microcontroller companies, for example, those buying from Foundry on very trailing edge, they talk about how this is still in a you know, sort of protracted shortage situation, and then there are other components like memory, broadly speaking, that's in severe oversupply.
 Can you talk about the mix between those two dynamics?
 Unusual to have sort of disparate things happening at the same time.
-We know they are happening to have it for a while, but can you talk about how that's trending and what the mix is between those two dynamics?
+We know they are happening to happen for a while, but can you talk about how that's trending and what the mix is between those two dynamics?

 speaker